Making Math Real: Pre-Algebra

 5 optional academic units [see below]

-MANDATORY PREREQUISITES: All course participants must have successfully completed the Overview, K-12 AND Fractions, Decimals, & Advanced Place Value prior to enrolling.
+MANDATORY PREREQUISITES: All course participants must have successfully completed the Overview K-12, 9 Lines Intensive AND Fractions, Decimals, & Advanced Place Value prior to enrolling.

-IMPORTANT NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy is an integral part of all the major MMR seminars, The 4 Operations and the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra; and Algebra I. Therefore, it is a significant benefit to all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.
+IMPORTANT PREREQUISITE NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy is an integral part of all the major MMR seminars, The 4 Operations and the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra; and Algebra I. Therefore, it is now a prerequisite for all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.

-COURSE DESCRIPTION: This 18 half-day online course continues the sequence from the Overview, K-12, 4 Operations and the 400 Math Facts, and Fractions, Decimals and Advanced Place Value courses, and provides the essential development for transitioning students from elementary math to algebra including the full structure, increments, and scope and sequence for pre-algebra.
+COURSE DESCRIPTION: This 20 half-day online course continues the sequence from the Overview K-12, 4 Operations and the 400 Math Facts, and Fractions, Decimals and Advanced Place Value courses, and provides the essential development for transitioning students from elementary math to algebra including the full structure, increments, and scope and sequence for pre-algebra.

 Within the K-12 scope and sequence, pre-algebra presents the beginning of the second major mathematical and developmental milestones spanning kindergarten through calculus.
 The first major development, typically within the domain of grades K- 5 math content, is the concept – procedure integration of the four operations through fractions and decimals and the 400 math facts.
 The developmental focus for elementary grades mathematics is symbol imaging, the sensory-cognitive development required for students to activate their comprehension-based, working memory perceptual picture of the math.
 The development of symbol imaging is fostered through the simultaneous multisensory structure of guiding students systematically from the concrete to the abstract.
 The successful transfer of the concrete experiences of the math to their specific reconstruction in abstract symbolic form provides the developmental basis for students to activate their working memory picture from math symbols, which is a major function of symbol imaging.